-Law students, and those who are embarking on that path, and busy. are motivated and strategic individuals.
-They are high-achieving, purpose-driven So, when it comes to personal finance, they need a targeted, action-oriented program that directly supports their personal goals.
+Law students, and those who are embarking on that path, are busy, motivated and strategic individuals.
+They are high-achieving and purpose-driven.
+So, when it comes to personal finance, they need a targeted, action-oriented program that directly supports their personal goals.

 During the 1L year, MAX focuses on building-block elements that can be consumed in quick bursts.
 Success in this year is defined by increased self-awareness of financial behaviors and incremental changes toward short-term goals, helping students feel a sense of accomplishment during a time when establishing financial goals is not inherently top of mind.

 AccessLex Institute understands that all law students are not at the same place, or even on the same journey.
 Some may be pursuing law school immediately after receiving their undergraduate degrees, while others return to school after a stint in the workforce and may have families and/or an investment portfolio.

 With that in mind, the MAX curriculum focuses on elements that are relevant for all students and that can be customized to fit each student’s individual journey and goals.
 The fall and spring curricula both include primary foundational elements, while the summer path and resource library address general knowledge gaps, hone in on hot-button issues, offer specialty topics that may apply only to a subset of students – and prepare students for the 2L curriculum.